The Bankrate promise

 A surety bond or $25,000 deposit with the state treasury will also satisfy the financial responsibility law.

-Note that though these limits will bring you into compliance with Wyoming law, these amounts may end up being inadequate to protect you financially in the event that you are determined to be at fault in a serious accident.
-Insurance experts recommend carrying more than the legally required minimums to make sure that you are able to cover any damages you may be responsible for – as opposed to having to pay for them out of pocket.
+Note that though these limits will bring you into compliance with Wyoming law, these amounts may end up being inadequate to protect you financially in the event that you are deemed at fault in a serious accident.
+Insurance experts recommend carrying more than the legally required minimums to make sure that you are able to cover any damages you may be responsible for — as opposed to having to pay for them out of pocket.

 Penalties for driving without insurance in Wyoming

 There are a series of penalties you may face if you are caught driving without insurance in Wyoming.
+These penalties may include fines, license suspension, insurance verification requirements and incarceration.

 Getting into an accident without insurance in Wyoming